umdenes100/VisionSystemSimulatorInstallers/README.md

 2. The Arduino Library that interfaces with the simulator.
 You will use this library to control the simulated OSV.
 It comes with an example sketch to get you started.
 To download the library, go to [this Github repository](https://github.com/umdenes100/SimulatorArduinoLibrary) and click on the green button that says 'Clone or Download', then click 'Download ZIP'.
 Open the Arduino IDE and install the library by going to Sketch > Include Library > Add .ZIP Library and selecting the downloaded file.
 3. An Arduino board and USB cable.
 Your instructor will provide these materials to you.

+### Additional Documentation
-Instruction on how to use the simulator are available [here](https://github.com/umdenes100/VisionSystemSim/blob/master/README.md).
+Instruction on how to use the simulator once it is installed are available [here](https://github.com/umdenes100/VisionSystemSim/blob/master/README.md).

 ## Windows Download and Installation Instructions